Home Best Places in the Fraser Valley Abbotsford’s Maan Farms

 Maan Farms is a farm in Abbotsford with a fruit and vegetable stand, petting zoo, children’s playground, and fall pumpkin patch and corn maze.

 To learn about the farm’s fall activities and pumpkin patch, click Fall at the Farm at Maan Farms.
 For information about its ultra-scary Halloween attraction, see our article about the Maan Farms Haunted Corn Maze.
-To find out about egg-hunting opportunities, click Maan Farms at Easter or see our article about Bunnies & Booze (the latter of which is an event for adults).
+To find out about spring activities, click Maan Farms at Easter.
 To learn about the farm in general, continue reading.

 For the venue’s official website, visit maanfarms.com.